-The Department of Mechanical Engineering offers fellowships to outstanding master’s applicants in the form of partial or full tuition waivers for full-time master’s degree graduate study in the Department of Mechanical Engineering.
+The Department of Mechanical Engineering offers fellowships to outstanding master’s applicants in the form of partial or full tuition waivers for master’s degree graduate study in the Department of Mechanical Engineering.
 All eligible master’s applicants are automatically considered for this fellowship and no additional material is required at the time of application.

 Yitong Chen is a master’s student in the Robotics track, advised by Professor Jeremy D. Brown.
 Prior to starting her master’s degree at Johns Hopkins University, she worked for three years as a mechanical engineer at OneSubsea, a Schlumberger company in Houston, Texas, on the design, testing, and manufacturing of subsea production systems.
 In 2018, she received a B.S.E in Mechanical Engineering from the University of Michigan, with an International Minor in Engineering.
 At Michigan, Yitong worked as an undergraduate researcher under Dr. Mark Chiang at Michigan Medicine and was a member of the Formula SAE team, MRacing.
 She spent her childhood in Oklahoma and enjoys traveling and hanging out with her 2 year old rescue dog, Sugar.
 Her goal is to one-day be a part of a design team that develops a suite of world-class upper limb prosthetics.